 - School re-entry by parenting girls is viewed as more acceptable than school continuation by pregnant learners

 Interviewees in general (out-of-school teenage mothers, their household heads, students, and school principals) were more likely to hold positive views of school re-entry for teenage mothers than of school continuation by pregnant learners.

-- Financial constraints and child care are key barriers that prohibit school re-entry for teenage mothers
+- Financial constraints and childcare are key barriers that prohibit school re-entry for teenage mothers

-Teenage mothers indicated that financial support for school expenses (69%) and help with child care (47%) are what they need most in order to re-enter school.
+Teenage mothers indicated that financial support for school expenses (69%) and help with childcare (47%) are what they need most in order to re-enter school.

-The Council has partnered with Well Told Story, a Kenya-based, Emmy Award-winning social communications design and production company, to develop an intervention to enhance the access of teen mothers to education.
+The Council has partnered with Well Told Story, a Kenya-based, Emmy Award–winning social communications design and production company, to develop an intervention to enhance the access of teen mothers to education.
 The intervention includes a radio program—Ting’ Nyako Malo (Lift Girls Up)—that is being broadcast on Radio Lake Victoria every Friday.
-The radio program draws on real-life stories of teenage motherhood by interviewing girls who have experienced it and individuals that make up their support system, such as parents/guardians.
+The radio program draws on real-life stories of teenage motherhood by interviewing girls who have experienced it and individuals who make up their support system, such as parents/guardians.
 The program also interviews school principals, staff members from the Homa Bay County Department of Education, the Kenya National Union of Teachers, and other experts, reinforcing messages in support of school re-entry for girls who have been pregnant.